Famous Food In India

 Various other ingredients are often added, such as "aloo" (potato), corn, yogurt, or cream.

 This dish is made of minced meat, cooked with around 150 different spices.

 Ingredients include finely minced buffalo meat, plain yogurt, garam masala, grated ginger, crushed garlic, ground cardamom, powdered cloves, melted ghee, dried mint, small onions cut into rings, vinegar, sugar, lime.

 Other variations for this dish are made using Chicken or mutton.

-Vada pav is a vegetarian potato patty, chilli garlic, turmeric, and mustard seeds are added to the sandwich.
+Vada pav is a vegetarian potato patty, chili garlic, turmeric, and mustard seeds are added to the sandwich.

 It is considered to be a snack meal.

-Dhokla It is a vegetarian savoury snacks in India.
+It is a vegetarian savory snack in India.